Teversham: Notable inhabitants

-After 1560, the rectory was held by a string of eminent clergymen.
+After 1560 the rectory was held by a string of eminent clergymen.
 John Whitgift, later Archbishop of Canterbury, was rector of Teversham from 1560 to 1572, as was Richard Bancroft, rector 1576–86, who succeeded him as Archbishop.
 Matthew Wren, Bishop of Ely and Norwich was rector 1615–35, and Joseph Beaumont, master of Peterhouse, Cambridge, held the rectory from 1664 to 1699.
 In many cases the rectors were resident in college in Cambridge and hired a curate to oversee the church.

-Lady Jermy Way commemorates local benefactress Lady Joan Jermy (d.1649) whose will provided for alms and education for the poor of the parish.
+Lady Jermy Way commemorates local benefactress Lady Joan Jermy (d.1649), whose will provided for alms and education for the poor of the parish.

 Richard Corney Grain, Victorian era entertainer and songwriter, was born in Teversham in 1844.

-Although not an inhabitant of the village, the renowned Baptist minister the Reverend Charles Haddon Spurgeon preached his first public sermon in Teversham to a small gathering of local people in a cottage in the High Street in the winter of 1850-51.
+Although not an inhabitant of the village, the Baptist minister Charles Haddon Spurgeon preached his first public sermon in Teversham to a small gathering of local people in a cottage in the High Street in the winter of 1850-51.
 The location is commemorated with a plaque on the cottage, although the room in which the church fellowship gathered no longer exists.